 - Procure/Design/Collaborate on the oil painting

 We are eager to see the project develop over the next five weeks and whether we end up with some scope creep.
 Not sure what that is?
-Next week, I will talk more about budgeting for the design and decorating projects
+Next week, I will talk more about budgeting for design and decorating projects.

 Challenges I Anticipate

-The name says it—“challenge”!
-During this process I will be juggling many balls – current client projects, family and social life, the upcoming High Point Market—which usually takes up 5 days on my calendar-, volunteer commitments (… stepping into the role of Director of Programs of the Alliance of Interior Designers will be one of the big challenges!).
+The name says it—it's a “challenge”!
+During this process I will be juggling many balls – current client projects, family and social life, the upcoming High Point Market (which usually takes up to 5 days on my calendar), volunteer commitments (stepping into the role of Director of Programs of the Alliance of Interior Designers will be one of the big challenges!).
 On top of all this, I would like to push myself out of my comfort zone with a new level of creativity in this room.